 Heart-related diseases or cardiovascular diseases (CVDs) are still the number one killer of men and women in the world.
 According to recent estimates, more than 18 million people lose their lives due to CVDs each year.
 In Australia, 1 in 5 adults (22%) of the population are diagnosed with CVD every year.
 It is expected that by 2030 more than 23 million people living in different parts of the world will die from cardiovascular diseases, click here now to learn more on how you can save lives.

 The good news is that most of these heart diseases or CVDs can be prevented easily by making healthy lifestyle choices.
-Most of these choices revolve around minimising or completely eliminating the risk factors that increase your chance of developing CVD (heart attack, stroke, heart failure, and arrhythmia).
+Most of these choices revolve around minimizing or completely eliminating the risk factors that increase your chance of developing CVD (heart attack, stroke, heart failure, and arrhythmia).
 Controlling the risk factors can significantly reduce your chances of experiencing any heart-related complications.
 As people age, some develop a need to be assisted at home, and the nurse overseeing their home health care will watch their diet and medication to try to prevent these medical conditions from presenting themselves.
 For instance, it is advisable for older people to look for a retirement home so that there is a professional who will look after them.
 For those that are not quite at that age yet, there is plenty they can try to do on their own to prevent this.

 As we all know, smoking (including vaping with Voopoo Vape) is one of the major causes around the world, for deaths due to heart attacks.
 As much as it is important to replace smoking with other alternatives such as tobaccoless nic pouches, it is also important to consider other health factors to protect your heart.
 To understand how you can improve health of your heart, it is important to first have a good understanding of the risks factors that increase your chance of developing cardiovascular disease.

 Risk Factors Associated with CVDs